hlincoln-2026/Flight-Group5/README.md

 2. (Done) For each flight, the origin from which it leaves can be fount in the variable origin in the table .
 Identify all different airports in NYC from which flights depart and save a contain the information about those airports from airports.
-3. Write a function that takes a month and day and an airport in NYC as input, and produces a figure similar to the one from part 1 containing all destinations of flights on that day.
+3. (Dion) Write a function that takes a month and day and an airport in NYC as input, and produces a figure similar to the one from part 1 containing all destinations of flights on that day.
-4. Also write a function that returns statistics for that day, i.e. how many flights, how many unique destinations, which destination is visited most often, etc.
+4. (Dion) Also write a function that returns statistics for that day, i.e. how many flights, how many unique destinations, which destination is visited most often, etc.
 5. (Done) Write a function that, given a departing airport and an arriving airport, returns a dict describing how many times each plane type was used for that flight trajectory.
 For this task you will need to match the columns to type